-Trump blocks Broadcom takeover of Qualcomm
+Trump blocks Broadcom takeover bid for Qualcomm

 President Trump blocks Singapore-based Broadcom’s takeover of U.S. chipmaker Qualcomm on national security grounds.
 It would have been one of the biggest tech deals ever

-WASHINGTON (AP) — President Donald Trump blocked Singapore chipmaker Broadcom from pursuing a hostile takeover of U.S. rival Qualcomm on national-security grounds.
+WASHINGTON (AP) — President Donald Trump blocked Singapore chipmaker Broadcom from pursuing a hostile takeover of U.S. rival Qualcomm, ruling the proposed combination would imperil national security.

-The decision, announced late Monday, abruptly ends Broadcom’s four-month $121 billion bid to buy Qualcomm — a deal that would have been the largest ever completed in the technology industry.
+The decision, announced late Monday, abruptly ends Broadcom’s four-month, $117 billion bid to buy Qualcomm — a deal that would have been the largest ever completed in the technology industry.

+In a statement, Broadcom said it “strongly disagrees” that the acquisition raises any national-security concerns.
+Qualcomm did not immediately respond to a request for comment.

+Trump’s order gives Broadcom few options other than to drop its bid, said Macquarie Securities analyst Srinivas Pajjuri.

 Most Read Business Stories